-The Fishing Effects model disaggregates fishing effort by gear type and classifies habitat into six types based on five substrate types (mud, sand, granule-pebble, cobble, boulder), plus steep and deep habitats that are expected to contain deep-sea corals and other associated species (see other data available on the data portal to describe percent sediment composition of each grid cell, sediment data density, and sediment diversity).
+The Fishing Effects model disaggregates fishing effort by gear type and classifies habitat into six types based on five substrate types (mud, sand, granule-pebble, cobble, boulder), plus steep and deep habitats that are expected to contain deep-sea corals and other associated species.
 Geological and biological features are inferred to each of these habitat types (see NEFMC 2011, 2019 for details).
 With respect to a feature-gear-substrate-energy combination, 'vulnerability' represents the extent to which the effects of fishing gear on a feature are adverse.
 'Vulnerability' is defined as the combination of how susceptible the feature is to a gear effect and how quickly it can recover following the fishing impact.

 Specifically, susceptibility is defined as the percentage of total habitat features encountered by fishing gear during a hypothetical single pass fishing event that have their functional value reduced, and recovery is defined as the time in years that would be required for the functional value of that unit of habitat to be restored.
 However, because functional value is difficult to assess directly, and will vary for each managed species using the feature for shelter, feature removal or damage was used as a proxy for reduction in functional value.
-In order to make the susceptibility and recovery information work as a set of model parameters, the susceptibility and recovery of each feature-gear-substrate-energy combination were scored on a 0-4 scale as summarized in Table 2.
+In order to make the susceptibility and recovery information work as a set of model parameters, the susceptibility and recovery of each feature-gear-substrate-energy combination were scored on a 0-4 scale as summarized in Table 6.
 Quantitative susceptibility percentages in the table indicate the proportion of features in the path of the gear likely to be modified to the point that they no longer provide the same functional value.
 Recovery does not necessarily mean a restoration of the exact same features, but that after recovery the habitat would have the same functional value.